sagelga/practice-react/README.md

 Create a shopping cart using the `useReducer` hook to manage the state.
 Users can add items, remove items, and update quantities.

+In this system, a well-designed and user-friendly display page will be provided, showcasing a variety of available stocks.
+Each item will be presented with its name (title), a detailed description, and its price for easy reference.

+To initiate the shopping process, the user will have the option to interact with an input bar, where they can manually type in the desired quantity of the item they wish to purchase.
+Alternatively, the user can conveniently use the '+' and '-' buttons to increment or decrement the quantity, respectively.
+However, to proceed with the purchase, the minimum allowed quantity must be set to 1; this ensures that users cannot add an item with zero or negative quantities to their shopping cart.

+The shopping cart functionality will be easily accessible through a dedicated cart button in the navigation bar.
+Upon clicking this button, a modal will appear, providing a clear overview of the items currently added to the cart.
+Users will have the ability to adjust the quantity of each item in the cart, granting them the flexibility to make changes according to their preferences.

+As the user modifies the quantity of each item, the system will automatically calculate the subtotal for each product by multiplying the quantity in the cart by the respective item's price.
+Furthermore, the system will effortlessly tally up the grand total by summing the subtotals of all the items present in the cart.
+This feature ensures that users can easily keep track of their expenses and make informed decisions while shopping.

 **Acceptance Criteria:**

 1. Users can add items to the cart with a specified quantity.